Ketogenic Buns

 Toppings for Keto Buns

+I top these delicious low carb buns with sesame seeds or even Everything but the Bagel seasoning.
 My kids really enjoy the Everything but the Bagel seasoning the best!

-Kitchen Essentials for Keto Buns
+Kitchen Essentials To Make This Keto Buns Recipe

-Nothing fancy needed for this recipe!
+Nothing fancy is needed for this recipe!

 Are you ready for the recipe that will satisfy your bread craving?
 Here we go!